HospitalRun/planning/Requirements/v1_0/Theatre-Scheduling.md

 ***

-#### When: hosptial staff is seeking to schedule a surgery  (Doctor, Nure)
+#### When: hosptial staff is seeking to schedule a surgery  (Doctor, Nurse)

-**I want to:**  Quickly locate a patient, and their associated  operative plan
+**I want to:**  View a surgical calendar, and add the surgery appointment.

 **So I can:** So I can schedule the surgery, and possibly admissions visit for the patient.

 ***

-#### When: hosptial staff is managing un-scheduled surgeries (roles)

-**I want to:**  Locate operative plans that currently do not have surgery appointments associated with them.

-**So I can:** Manage the timely processing of pre-conditions blocking the scheduling of surgeries.
+###UX notes:

+* a schedule surgery button on the patient apppointment tab is ideal
+* the appointment main menu should be changed to Scheduling
+* under Scheduling, a menu pick for Surgical Appointments should be added.